While the CBD market continues to boom in the US, there is still a lot of confusion around the product.

 This is an area of CBD that gets rather murky.

-- Hemp-derived CBD was made legal at the Federal level in the US in 2018 as long as the product does not contain more than .3% THC — a minuscule amount that would not have any effects on you.
+- Hemp-derived CBD was federally legalized in the U.S. in 2018.
+As long as the product does not contain more than .3% THC — a minuscule amount that would not have any effects on you.

-- It has not been made legal in all 50 states
+- It is not legal in all 50 states.

 According to Farm Aid, the 2018 Farm Bill ensured that CBD was no longer a controlled substance federally and gave states and other localities the ability to set their own guidelines.